swiftlang/swift/docs/WindowsBuild.md

 ## Gather the toolchain and SDK

-If you want a toolchain for real-world testing or distribution, you can use CMake to perform the install step.
+If you want a toolchain for real-world testing, you can use CMake to perform the install step.

-### Swift compiler and standard library
+### Swift compiler and standard libraries

 ```cmd
 cmake --build S:\b\1 --target install